-1. Alcohol negatively affects your body.
+1. Drinking alcohol negatively affects your body.

 I’m sure you’ve heard this, but have you really taken it in?
-Do you know that when you drink alcohol, you are drinking a full glass of toxins that dehydrates and damages your body?
+Do you know that when you drink alcoholic beverages, you are drinking a full glass of toxins that dehydrates and damages your body?
 If you’re drinking regularly, chances are your liver is over-taxed trying to rid your body of the toxic overload.
 Prolonged, heavy drinking can damage the heart, pancreas, brain, immune system, and more.

 2. Alcohol puts you at risk to develop depression.